-Flat Roofers & Repairs – EPDM, Butyl or Felt?
+Flat Roofers & Repairs

 Specialist Flat Roofers

-As Specialist flat roofers we must highlight that Flat Roof Maintenance is even more crucial than Slate or Tile Roofing as it will dramatically increase the life of your roof for minimal cost.
+As Flat Roofers we always try to stress that (Summer) Flat Roof Maintenance is more important than Slate or Tile Roofing and will dramatically increase the life of any Flat Roof(in reasonable condition) at minimal cost.

 Most people know Gutters should be Cleaned, Checked & and any Minor Repairs (Pointing Etc) made good etc.